-Starving artists of yesteryear, look no
+Starving artists of yesteryear, look no further.

 The ArtCenter College of Design in Pasadena is seeking the creative, the innovative, the avant-garde, the interconnected and the just plain different to change the world through — yes, art — but also through development, design, discipline and industry.

 That last bit may not sound sexy to a true artist, but the ArtCenter offers a new model for art and design education, the leading model, some will say, rooted in the 21st century to give students the skills necessary to craft cutting-edge work.

 “The world’s greatest cultural achievements emerge from creativity, and the skill level and great imagination of our students who come here make this happen,” said Lorne Buchman, ArtCenter president.
 “We foster a conservatory spirit — there’s a clear and unapologetic purpose to help our students become professionals.

 “We’re not anticipating the future, we’re creating it,” Buchman quipped.

 Proving that point, the ArtCenter job placement rate among graduates is a whopping 88%, and within the students’ same field of study, within a year of graduation.

 “We’re incredibly proud of that number,” he said, noting that the salaries graduates are commanding are a good 20% higher than those from competitive schools.

 The ArtCenter encompasses two campuses in Pasadena, one at the South Campus, a complex on Raymond Avenue with three main buildings (a former supersonic wind tunnel, a post office distribution facility and a six-story office building).
 The other Hillside Campus is nestled in the San Rafael hills above the Rose Bowl, and boasts the modernist steel and glass Ellwood building.
 Both campuses are home to innovative learning spaces, studios, project rooms and exhibition galleries.